Shock and loss of consciousness

 It is important to act quickly and call 112 if you think someone has gone into shock or is at risk of going into shock.
 The person needs immediate emergency hospital care.

-You should also assess the situation quickly:
+You should also quickly assess the situation:

 • Is the person breathing?